morrildl/ttrpg-charsheet-junior/README.md

 You should not use this.
 You should buy something like [Cantrips Media character sheets](https://cantripsmedia.com/products/character-sheets-for-d-d-5e-player-size-notebooks?variant=44951519854819) which inspired this project.
-I did my version because I pedantically wanted a double-sided character sheet, where Cantrips' are laid out side-by-side.
+I did my (considerably uglier, amateurish) version because I pedantically wanted a double-sided character sheet, where Cantrips' are laid out side-by-side.
 Also, I kinda did it just to see if I could.

 The layout in [charsheet.html](charsheet.html) is for a single US Letter (8.5" x 11") sheet.
 Once printed, it yields two copies of the character sheet after the US Letter "parent" page is cut in